whatifif/speedlinky/readme.md

 ## What is speedlinky
 Speedlinky is an innovative local bookmark management application.

-You can use this to management of your bookmark locally.
+You can use this to manage your bookmark totally locally.

 ## How to use